djc5627/CompendiumWeb/docs/Birds/Water Fowl/Duck/Mallard Duck.md

 ---------------------------------------------------------------
 ## Notes
 Mallard ducks are noisy, specially when someone is approaching them.
-They quickly let each know of any approaching threats and swim away.
+They quickly let each other know of any approaching threats and swim away.
 They like to travel in groups.

 ---------------------------------------------------------------
 ## Sightings